What’s a urogynecologist?

 A urogynecologist is a doctor who specializes in diagnosing and treating conditions that affect women’s pelvic organs and pelvic floor.
 The pelvic floor includes the muscles, ligaments, tissues and nerves that help support and control the pelvic organs.
 Your pelvic organs include your bladder, rectum, uterus and vagina.

-VIDEO Pelvic health experts in Waukesha
+Pelvic health experts

 Care for pelvic floor disorders